shotgunsoftware/tk-framework-adobe/README.md

 ---
 ***Note***
-In case the configured CERTIFICATE_FILE is not existing this command will automatically be evaluated if using the *sign* target.
+In the case where the configured CERTIFICATE_FILE does not exist, the create_certificate command will be automatically run as part of the _sign_ target.
 ---